July 3, 2026

 Both ACH payments and direct deposits are initiated electronically, but who starts the transaction and how it's used depends on the purpose.

-• ACH: Commonly used by businesses to send or receive funds for business-to-business transactions, vendor payments, and recurring bills such as utilities or subscriptions
+• ACH: Commonly used for B2B transactions where you send or receive funds, including vendor payments and recurring bills such as utilities or subscriptions

 • Direct deposit: Typically initiated by employers or government agencies for payroll, benefits, and refunds